 Projects fail.
 A lot.
-We would like the think that after thousands of years of building and creating, we might have finally cracked the code to project management.
-Sadly, this is far from the truth.
-In fact, research from KPMG shows that 70% of organisations have at least one project failure while 50% of projects failed to consistently achieve what they set out to do.
-So just why are projects failing?
-In this blog, we uncover the 7 main reasons why projects fail to help your team have a better shot of success.
+Research from KPMG shows that 70% of organisations experience at least one project failure.
+And 50% of projects fail to consistently achieve what they set out to do.
+So why are projects failing?
+In this blog we uncover the seven causes of project failure to give you a better shot at success.

 1. Inadequate Project Management

-Structured project management gives organisations significant visibility and control over their projects to ensure projects are running on time, on budget and within scope.
-With plentiful research to corroborate the benefits of structured and standardised project management, a report from the Project Management Institute shows that only 58% of organisations fully understand the value of project management and a mere 23% of organisations implement standardised project management practices across the organisation.
+The first and biggest of the seven causes of project failure is inadequate project management processes.
+Structured project management provides the visibility and control over projects to ensure they run on time, within budget and scope.
+There’s plentiful research to show that structured and standardised project management is not fully understood.
+According to the Project Management Institute, only 58% of organisations understand the value of project management.
+Furthermore, a mere 23% implement standardised project management practices across the organisation.

 A recent survey from Wellingtone shows that poorly trained project managers are the biggest challenge for organisations.
 The survey revealed that over half of projects (53%) were being managed by non-professional project managers.
-Due to the current pandemic conditions, it is no surprise that there is a significant rise in ‘accidental’ project managers – employees that are very quickly brought up to lead projects they may not be trained or qualified for to fill in critical gaps.
+During the pandemic, it’s no surprise that there was a significant rise in ‘accidental’ project managers.
+Employees that were deployed to lead projects may not have been adequately trained or qualified.

 3. Ineffective Leadership

-Especially in times of uncertainty and change, strong and effective leadership is vital for project stability and success.
-With the pandemic throwing many teams and organisations into disarray, many projects quickly go neglected without the proper direction from a competent leader.
+Strong and effective leadership is vital for project stability and success, especially in times of rapid change.
+With the pandemic throwing organisations into disarray, many projects were neglected in the absence of direction from a competent leader.

-Effective leaders are able to provide much-needed clarity regarding project ownership and responsibilities, make informed decisions quickly and communicate actively with all necessary stakeholders to manage expectations.
-However, linking to the previous point, many organisations have not invested in training their employees in critical project management skills leading to a critical leadership competency gap.
+Effective leaders provide much-needed clarity around project ownership and responsibilities.
+They make informed decisions quickly and actively communicate with all important stakeholders to manage expectations.
+Unfortunately, many organisations have not invested in training.
+This has led to a significant competency gap.

-While we may have more information and data in our hands than ever before, sadly not everyone is tapping into it properly.
-One of the biggest benefits of cloud-based and integrative project management solutions like pmo365 is the ability to consolidate your data and make it accessible, understandable and thus useful for an organisation.
+While we may have more information in our hands than ever before, sadly not everyone is tapping into it properly.
+Cloud-based and integrative project management solutions like pmo365 consolidate data and make it accessible in real-time to all stakeholders.

-The phenomenon is known as scope creep and research from PMI shows that it is surprisingly common, particularly in IT projects.
-Their survey showed that 52% of projects experienced some form of scope creep which is cited as one of the key reasons for project failure.
-Some common causes for scope creep include:
+Research from PMI shows that Scope Creep is surprisingly common, particularly in IT projects.
+A survey shows that 52% of projects experience some form of scope creep.
+This is cited as one of the key reasons for project failure.
+Common causes for scope creep include:

-- Lack of formalised and agreed-upon scope definition process
+- Lack of a formalised and agreed-upon scope definition process

 - Overly vague or open-ended requirements

-- Outlined requirements are not fully aligned with the project’s overall objectives
+- Outlined requirements are not fully aligned with the overall objectives of the project

 - Inadequate change control throughout the project development and execution stages